aquasecurity/manifesto/README.md

 * Clone this repo (or `go get github.com/aquasecurity/manifesto`)
 * Go to the directory and `go build .`

-You will also need to be logged in to manipulate data in the Docker Registry - do this with [`docker login`](https://docs.docker.com/engine/reference/commandline/login/)
+In this release you will need to be logged in to the Docker Registry - do this with [`docker login`](https://docs.docker.com/engine/reference/commandline/login/).
+This means that manifesto can execute docker commands directly.

+In addition, since we are now using the Registry API directly to store and retrieve metadata in blobs, you need to pass in your username and password to manifesto itself.
+You can do this with the command line, environment variables REGISTRY\_USERNAME and REGISTRY\_PASSWORD, or by responding to prompts.

 ## Usage